ledfyr/SamplerBox/README.md

 ==========

 Modified version of SamplerBox.
 Added features:
+* Drum track play mode: samples are not stopped even if your sequencer sends note-off on overlapping notes.
+Stop samples with MIDI note 1.
 * Forked from velocity sensitivity patch by paul-at, so supports `%%velocitysensitivity` in definition.txt.
 * Added possibility to control the max volume of individual samples (velocity works at the same time, but you now get a maximum level control for each sample).
 Use `%samplegain` in definition.txt
 * Added possibility to stack two samples on top of each other.
 Use `%doublenote` in definition.txt to connect one sample to another.
 Both samples will be played when the first is played.
 Value 0 is necessary when only one sample is desired.